benjholla/SoapLog/_posts/2016-4-9-energy-bar.md

 ---

 ## Recipe
 Combine all oils except for the shea butter, leaving the shea butter aside to combine with the essential oils.
-Before adding the lye water, bring up the oils to 120 degrees Fahrenheit and add the powdered goat's milk.
-Stir the goat's milk until well disolved and then add the lye water solution and bring to a light trace.
+Before adding the lye water, bring up the oils to 100 degrees Fahrenheit and add the powdered goat's milk.
+Stir the goat's milk until well dissolved and then add the lye water solution and bring to a light trace.
 Stir in the clay powder and then stir in the blended essential oils.
 Pour into mold and place uncovered in the refrigerator to cool.

 ## Batch Notes
-I probably added too much clay to this recipie, I was going for a lighter red color, but it came out more red-brown.
-The essential oil belnd is an odd mixture for a milk recipie, but I think it works.
+I probably added too much clay to this recipe, I was going for a lighter red color, but it came out more red-brown.
+The essential oil blend is an odd mixture for a milk recipe, but I think it works.